A woman with post-inflammatory erythema from acne lesions

 • Cause: PIE involves blood vessels, whereas PIH results from excess melanin deposited during healing.

-• Incidence: Generally speaking, fair-skinned people are more likely to experience PIE, whereas darker-skinned types are more likely to get PIH.
+• Candidate: Generally speaking, fair-skinned people are more likely to experience PIE, whereas darker-skinned types are more likely to get PIH.

 According to Dr. Lee, the best way to handle post-inflammatory erythema is to minimize the inflammation that causes it.
 Here are her top tips for avoiding PIE:

-• Avoid popping your pimples.
+Dr. Lee consistently warns about this, since popping not only damages skin, it can spread your acne.
 Picking and squeezing are off-limits, too, as anything that might make the wound worse can also make PIE worse.
-Try: SLMD Spot Check acne patches.

 What’s the best way to treat post-acne erythema?